-- Orientation, traveling ensembles, personal enrichment courses (e.g. prayer), developmental courses, and adult continuing education courses do not transfer. - Military service may result in academic credit on the following bases:
+- Orientation, traveling ensembles, personal enrichment courses (e.g. prayer), developmental courses, and adult continuing education courses do not transfer. - Military service may result in academic credit on the following bases: - Military credits are generally transferred according to American Council on Education (ACE) recommendation from the Joint Service Transcript (JST), depending on alignment with the student's Maranatha program requirements. - Military credits may be labeled as either lower division or upper division, depending on the recommendation from ACE.

-- Military credits are generally transferred according to American Council on Education (ACE) recommendation from the Joint Service Transcript (JST), depending on alignment with the student's Maranatha program requirements. - Generally military credits earned will receive a grade of P (Passing) and will not affect a student's GPA either positively or negatively. - Military credits may be labeled as either lower division or upper division, depending on the recommendation from ACE. - Basic training may qualify a student for academic credit, as long as the enlistment was for at least six months, results in an honorable discharge, and have a DD214 form. - Credit available is (1) two semester hours for physical education and (2) two semester hours for first aid. - Some courses will not be considered for transfer.
+- Basic training may qualify a student for academic credit, as long as the enlistment was for at least six months, results in an honorable discharge, and have a DD214 form. - Credit available is (1) two semester hours for physical education and (2) two semester hours for first aid. - Some courses will not be considered for transfer.
 These courses are identified in the academic program descriptions in the catalog and in department publications.